AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 This simulation is performed on a 0.08x0.02 :math:`m^2` 2D computational domain, with the bottom left corner located at (-0.01:-0.01) and the top right corner at (0.07:0.01).
 The flow is primarily aligned with the :math:`x` direction with an ``Inflow`` (dirichlet) boundary on the :math:`x`-low and ``Outflow`` (0-neumann) boundary on :math:`x`-high.
-No-slip wall condition are imposed the transverse direction.
+No-slip wall conditions are imposed the transverse direction.
 Finally a Cartesian coordinate system is used here.
-A overview of the computational domain is provided in :numref:`BFS_SetupGeom`.
+An overview of the computational domain is provided in :numref:`BFS_SetupGeom`.

 .. figure:: images/tutorials/BFS_SetupSketch.png
    :name: BFS_SetupGeom